Animated Transitions in MPAs with the View Transitions API

 The key step is to tell the browser which element on page A corresponds to which element on page B. This is achieved by assigning the same unique value to the CSS view-transition-name property on both elements.

-/>By assigning the same view-transition-name (hero-image-post-123), the browser understands that these two elements are conceptually the same and will animate the transition between their different sizes and positions, creating a fluid and professional effect that was previously exclusive to SPAs.
+By assigning the same view-transition-name (hero-image-post-123), the browser understands that these two elements are conceptually the same and will animate the transition between their different sizes and positions, creating a fluid and professional effect that was previously exclusive to SPAs.

 Notice how the name hero-image-post-123 is specific.
 In a real application, this value wouldn’t be static but dynamically generated, for example, using the unique ID of the product or article (e.g., hero-image-post-${post.id}).
 This ensures that each element in the list correctly and unambiguously points to its counterpart on the destination page.

-view-transition-nameproperty must be unique in the DOM at any given time.
-If two visible elements share the same name, the browser won’t know how to handle the transition, and the animation will fail.Dynamic generation based on IDs solves this exact problem.
-You can create the
+Warning: The view-transition-name property must be unique in the DOM at any given time.
+If two visible elements share the same name, the browser won’t know how to handle the transition, and the animation will fail.

 By default, the browser applies a cross-fade.
 However, you have full control over the animation via CSS.
 Using special pseudo-elements, you can define complex and custom animations.